brandoluu/cse15l-lab-reports/lab-report-2-week-4.md

 ![error message 1](errorMessage1.png)

-The symptom from this bug is that there is an infinite loop, which comes from the code checking the *[* and *]*.
-In an input where **only one** of these characters are present, there will be an infinite loop becuase the code will keep looking for the other bracket character.
+The symptom that comes from this bug is that there is no more heap space, which means that there is an infinite loop that keeps on going until there is no more memory.
+This big is likely due to the implementation not checking if there is a
+*[* or a *]* and stopping when the bracket is found.

 * **Code Change 2**